 Crow, Bemidji

 Boozhoo!
 My name is Neeji Singer, but I also go by my spirit name Nagwayaash, which means “the Calm Before the Storm.”
-I’m a n enrolled member of the Crow Tribe a nd a descendant of the Rocky Boy Chippewa Cree Tribe.
+I’m an enrolled member of the Crow Tribe and a descendant of the Rocky Boy Chippewa Cree Tribe.
 I have lived in the community of the Lac du Flambeau Band of Lake Superior Chippewa Indians for most of my life.
 I am passionate about continuing to learn about my culture and stand strongly behind my cultural and spiritual way of living.
 While I am very introverted, I try to step out of my comfort zones whenever I can or when the opportunity arises.
 I am currently studying to become a substance abuse counselor at Lac Courte Oreilles Ojibwe University.
 As someone who has faced mental health challenges and past substance use, I want to be part of something larger than myself, which is helping others realize that healing is possible and we can overcome what life throws at us.

 Grant Traverse Band of Ottawa & Chippewa, Bemidji